Jarlotee/facet/readme.md

-## dotnet-aop
+## Facet

-Handles aspect oriented primitives

-* Wrapper for proxy creation and execution which handles non-decorated members
-* Base attribute for checking decoration
+A library to handle common facets in software using aspect oriented programming techniques.